Open-Telecoms-Data/open-fibre-data-standard/docs/primer/openfibredatastandard.md

 :::

 :::{tab-item} GeoJSON
 The following example shows OFDS data containing a single network in GeoJSON format.
 OFDS GeoJSON data consists of separate files for nodes and links.
-Use the dropdown menu to explore these two examples:
+Use the dropdown menu to explore an example nodes file and an example links file:

 ```{eval-rst}
 .. jsoninclude:: ../../examples/geojson/nodes.geojson